nixworks/public/news/2015/10/19/apple-pulls-hundreds-of-ios-mobile-applications-from-its-app-store-which-the-company-discovered-includes-software-that-was-secretly-sendin.md

 ### [2015-10-19](/news/2015/10/19/index.md)

-# Apple pulls hundreds of iOS mobile applications from its App Store which, the company discovered, includes software that was secretly sending users- personal information to an advertising firm in China.
+# Apple pulls hundreds of iOS mobile applications from its App Store which, the company discovered, includes software that was secretly sending users' personal information to an advertising firm in China.

 Apple has banned 256 apps, with an estimated total of 1 million downloads among them, for harboring spyware from a Chinese advertising company.